Disability rights movement: United Nations

 On a global scale, the United Nations has established the Convention on the Rights of Persons with Disabilities, specifically discussing indigenous people with disabilities (Lockwood 146).

-Disability barriers

-The social model of disability suggests disability is caused by the way society is organized, rather than by a person's impairment.
-This model suggests barriers in society are created by ableism.
-When barriers are removed, people with disabilities can be independent and equal in society.

-There are three main types of barriers:

-Attitudinal barriers: are created by people who see only disability when associating with people with disabilities in some way.
-These attitudinal barriers can be witnessed through bullying, discrimination, and fear.
-These barriers include low expectations of people with disabilities.
-These barriers contribute to all other barriers.
-Attitudes towards people with disabilities in low and middle-income countries can be even more extreme.

-Environmental barriers: inaccessible environments, natural or built, create disability by creating barriers to inclusion.

-Institutional barriers: include many laws, policies, practices, or strategies that discriminate against people with disabilities.
-For example, a study of five Southeast Asian countries found that electoral laws do not specially protect the political rights of persons with disabilities, while "some banks do not allow visually disabled people to open accounts, and HIV testing centers often refuse to accept sign language interpreters due to confidentiality policies".
-Restrictive laws exist in some countries, particularly affecting people with intellectual or psychosocial disabilities.

-Other barriers include: internalised barriers (low expectations of people with disabilities can undermine their confidence and aspirations), inadequate data and statistics, lack of participation and consultation of disabled people.

 Issues

 People with physical disabilities

 Access to public areas such as city streets, public buildings, and restrooms are some of the more visible changes brought about in recent decades to remove physical barriers.
-A noticeable change in some parts of the world is the installation of elevators, automatic doors, wide doors and corridors, transit lifts, wheelchair ramps, curb cuts, and the elimination of unnecessary steps where ramps and elevators are not available, allowing people in wheelchairs and with other mobility disabilities to use public sidewalks and public transit more easily and safely.
+A noticeable change in some parts of the world is the installation of elevators, automatic doors, wide doors and corridors, transit lifts, wheelchair ramps, curb cuts, and the elimination of unnecessary steps where ramps and elevators are not available, allowing wheelchair users and with other mobility disabilities to use public sidewalks and public transit more easily and safely.

 People with visual disabilities

 People with color vision deficiency regularly deal with implicit discrimination due to their inability to distinguish certain colors.
 A system of geometrically shaped code signs known as Coloradd was developed by Professor Miguel Neiva of the University of Minho, Portugal, in 2010 to indicate colours to people who have difficulty discerning them.